 Black, black with markings, white with tan, brown, brown and white, golden, chocolate, grey, blue

 The Jackapoo is very individual in its coloring which is why they are fast becoming a popular mixed breed dog, along with their sweet nature and attractive looks of course!

-They are not recognised by any of the large international organisations like The Kennel Club as they are a mixed breed.
-However many countries have set up local 'Breed Clubs' to try and ensure that Jackapoos are bred in a responsible manner to produce balanced and healthy dogs.
+They are not recognized by any of the large international organisations like The Kennel Club as they are a mixed breed.
+However many countries have set up local ‘Breed Clubs’ to try and ensure that Jackapoos are bred in a responsible manner to produce balanced and healthy dogs.